Skip to Main Content

 If course assessments aren't matched to course outcomes, learning is unknown.

-The student learning outcomes are the same for all sections of a course regardless of delivery mode to maintain course integrity.
+The student learning outcomes are the same for all sections of a course regardless of modality to maintain course integrity.

 Interactions: Instructors provide opportunities for students to interact with the instructor and other students.